abuseofnotation/abuseofnotation.github.io/_posts/blog/2022-02-05-universal-knowledge.md

 > We may regard the present state of the universe as the effect of its past and the cause of its future.
 An intellect which at a certain moment would know all forces that set nature in motion, and all positions of all items of which nature is composed, if this intellect were also vast enough to submit these data to analysis, it would embrace in a single formula the movements of the greatest bodies of the universe and those of the tiniest atom; for such an intellect nothing would be uncertain and the future just like the past would be present before its eyes.

 If we presume that our knowledge is (kinda) universal, this means we humans are some crippled versions of Laplace's demon that we are theoretically capable of predicting everything and knowing everything about the world we are living in, and are unable to do so only because of constraints in terms of perceptions and computing power.
-And (this is an an extension of this idea that we see all the time) even if a person by themselves is not able to be Laplace's demon, *the humanity as a whole* can collectively function as such.
+And (this is an extension of this idea that we see all the time) even if a person by themselves is not able to be Laplace's demon, *the humanity as a whole* can collectively function as such.
 This thesis might sound weird, but it is the dream and promise of the human civilization and what many people are subconsciously subscribed to it.

 But let's now look into the unnamed archnemesis of Laplace's demon that is hidden in a dark dual universe that is governed by entropy other than causality (I am not saying that it has to be called "Marinov's Demon", I am just putting the name out there and letting you make a decision).
 This demon might look inferior to the all-knowing demon of Laplace.
 Unlike Laplace's demon, who seems to know everything, this demon does not comprehend any general principle for the way the universe works (except for the lack of such principles.)
 Unlike Laplace's demon, which exist beyond time, this demon is always stuck in the present moment and it cannot really make any decision for the future, as it is not sure whether the knowledge it has in a given moment won't become obsolete in the next one.

 You might pity this incapable demon, but in fact it's situation is no worse than that of it's more powerful counterpart: like Laplace's demon, it *cannot be disappointed by anything*, albeit for opposite reasons: Laplace's demon cannot be disappointed because it just knows everything and our other demon cannot be disappointed because it knows nothing.
-The principle of entropy teaches it that everything it knows and everything that it is is slowly disappearing.
+The principle of entropy teaches it that everything it knows and everything that it is slowly disappearing.
 In fact at every instant, this demon sees everything disappearing before its eyes.

 And, as it knows that nothing is universal, this demon does not feel attachment to any principle that it discovers, while Laplace's demon certainly is intimately tied with the principles of the universe.
 So, for Laplace's demon life is boring, and being the opposite demon is interesting.

 You might call this demon an agent of chaos, a villain (as its personality resembles that of many movie villains), but it actually is very harmless, as it has no motivation for destroying anything or anyone.
-As a matter of fact, it has no motivation of doing anything - if he is reborn in a human form, he would probably become a really good buddist monk.
+As a matter of fact, it has no motivation of doing anything - if he is reborn in a human form, he would probably become a really good Buddhist monk.

 The only evil thing about it, according to today's standards, is that it sees no inherent benefit to progress, and to action that is based on a given doctrine.
 But this is not and evil view.
 As a matter of fact, it would be good for some of us to adopt this view too.